paljs/prisma-tools/packages/sdl/README.md

 - Auto generate CRUD system from your `schema.prisma` file.
   - **Every model in `schema.prisma` will have folder contain 2 files**
-    - `typeDefs.graphql` contain graphql types for this model
+    - `typeDefs.ts` contain graphql types for this model
     - `resolvers.ts` contain 3 queries and 6 mutations `'findOne' | 'findMany' | 'findCount' | 'createOne' | 'updateOne' | 'upsertOne' | 'deleteOne' | 'updateMany' | 'deleteMany'`
   - Add to `inputTypes.graphql` file list of inputs
     ```